Size Reduction Equipment

 The article will bring more detail to topics such as:

 This chapter will discuss what mills are and the typical components of mills.

-The aggregate milling processes are also used to remove or separate any contamination or moisture from the aggregate or the soil to make dry fills to be used for transportation or structural filling.
-The milling process serves the following important purposes in engineering:
+Milling is used to remove or separate contaminates or moisture from soil to make dry fill to be used for transportation or filling.
+Milling serves the following engineering purposes:

 There are typically four main different categories of mills that are usually used in the grinding, crushing, or fine-cutting of materials.
 These categories are detailed below.

 A conical mill is a type of mill that is used to reduce the size of materials uniformly.
 It is also referred to as a conical screen machine.
 It is a hammer mill alternative.
 As the name implies, the mill varies in its diameters between its opening, in which the feed enters, and where the product leaves.
 The conical mill functions by having the required product fed into the mill either by the force of gravity or a vacuum.
 The rotating impeller will force the material outward to the conical screen surface.
 The materials are resized on the conical screen surface, and, once finished, the product drops through the chamber where it is collected below.

 Conical mills are made in a variety of shapes and sizes from tabletop lab models to robust, high- capacity and full-size machines which can be used in the processing of large quantities of materials.
 The impeller and the screen can be customized for different individual uses.
 The milling machines can be used not only for the reduction of particle sizes but also for the deagglomeration, dispersion, sieving, and mixing of particles.
 The applications of a conical mill vary but are mostly found within the food, cosmetics, chemical, and pharmaceutical industries.
 They are used, as an example, in the breaking down of damaged pharmaceutical tablets before grinding them and reforming them back to their desired shape.